-A director of operations makes sure a company's day-to-day activities go smoothly while designing parameters to assess efficiency.
+A director of operations makes sure a company's day-to-day activities go smoothly while also designing parameters to assess efficiency.
 This role involves a significant amount of time evaluating daily activities and procedures, as well as overseeing upper-level management.
-If applying for such a position, you need a cover letter that shows how you either handled such a position in the past or are now ready to take the next step in your career and assume those responsibilities for the first time.
+When applying for such a position, you need a cover letter that shows how you either managed in such a position in the past or are now ready to take the next step in your career and assume those responsibilities for the first time.

 For example, a director of operations may have a background and expertise in marketing, but significantly less experience with finances.
-In that case, such a director of operations may become more directly involved with marketing, while making sure they hire people with strong financial backgrounds and skills to compensate for their weaknesses in that area.
-A director needs to delegate authority to department heads and trust them to run their departments, but it's equally important for a director to know when and where to step in and take a more hands-on role.
+In that case, the director of operations may become more involved with marketing, while making sure to hire people with strong financial backgrounds and skills to compensate for the weaknesses in that area.
+A director needs to delegate authority to department heads and trust them to run their departments, but it's equally important for a director to know when and where to step in and take a hands-on role.

 A bachelor's degree is the minimum requirement for this role.
 Depending on the nature of the work, employers usually prefer candidates with advanced degrees.
 MBAs are especially valuable for directors of operations because the coursework typically includes international business, innovation, new ventures, and cost management.
 Employers expect professionals in this role to be proficient with the following skills:

 - Implementing initiatives for strategic planning

 - Demonstrating analytical thinking and the ability to make critical decisions and solve real-world business issues

 - Utilizing active discussion to build consensus among people with differing points of view

 - Implementing risk-management techniques to promote organizational stability